GYMNASTICS SEXUAL ABUSE

 Gymnastics Sexual Abuse

 This case was well known because of the high-profile status of the victims, many of whom were Olympic athletes.
-However, gymnastics sexual abuse is not an occasional, isolated incident.
+However, sexual abuse is not an occasional, isolated incident.
 Sexual abuse in gymnastics and other youth sports is a pervasive issue just beginning to get the recognition its victims deserve.

-Gymnastics sexual abuse leaves a lifelong impact on victims.
+Sexual abuse leaves a lifelong impact on victims.
 Survivors of sexual abuse can fight for justice with the help of a sexual assault attorney.
 Melissa Hague is a woman warrior with a passion for restoring justice after sexual assault.
 Melissa is a fierce advocate who doesn’t rest until those who facilitated the sexual abuse are held accountable through the civil process.

 Share your story with Melissa.
 Schedule a free, confidential consultation with sexual assault attorney Melissa Hague to discuss taking action if you have been sexually abused by a gymnastics coach, assistant, or doctor.